 The British Antarctic Survey (BAS) has since 1991 operated a station in Ny-Ålesund, on behalf of the NationalEnvironment Research Council (NERC).
 The station is normally open from April to September, and supports mostly earth and life sciences.
 The NERC station is closed during the winter months.

 KingsBay Marine Laboratory (KBML) is owned and operated by Kings Bay AS.
-See more information on this web page.
+More information available on its web page.

 The National Institute for Polar Research (NIPR) from Japan has been permanently established in Ny-Ålesund since 1990.
 The main focus for the NIPR is Arctic environment, with studies of atmosphere physics, terrestrial biology, oceanography, glaciology and meteorology. there is no permanent manning of the station.